cadeyrn/newtaboverride/README.md

 }
 ```

-This example forces New Tab Override to open `https://www.soeren-hentzschel.at` in every new tab and place the focus
+This example forces New Tab Override to open `https://www.soeren-hentzschel.at` by default, use different URLs in the
-on the website instead of the address bar.
+configured tab environment and tab group, and place the focus on the website instead of the address bar.

 ### Permissions